sarahlee671/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+With server-side routing, when we request information from a server, that server sends back the request and delivers it in some html file.
+The server then refreshes the web page so that it can give the information we requested.
+It will only give back the information we requested so we can load smaller portions of the webpage as opposed to loading the entire content like with Client side routing.
+With Client side routing, the routing is handled internally with JavaScript.
+The difference is that it doesn't reload the page, the request is handled using component based architecture.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+C - Post method is the 'C' in CRUD which means create.
+R - Get method is the 'R' in CRUD which means read/
+U - Put method is the 'U' in CRUD which mean update.
+D - Delete method is the 'D' in CRUD which means delete.

 - [ ] Mention three tools we can use to make AJAX requests.

+We can use JQuery, axios, or fetch to make AJAX requests.

 ## Project Set Up